RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/pe/pe-2.2.md

 ## Control Statement

+The organization requires two forms of identification from {{ insert: param, pe-2.2_prm_1 }} for visitor access to the facility where the information system resides.

+## Control Objective

+Determine if the organization:

+- \[PE-2(2)[1]\] defines a list of acceptable forms of identification for visitor access to the facility where the information system resides; and

-Require two forms of identification from the following forms of identification for visitor access to the facility where the system resides: {{ insert: param, pe-02.02_odp }}.
+- \[PE-2(2)[2]\] requires two forms of identification from the organization-defined list of acceptable forms of identification for visitor access to the facility where the information system resides.

 ## Control guidance

-Acceptable forms of identification include passports, REAL ID-compliant drivers’ licenses, and Personal Identity Verification (PIV) cards.
-For gaining access to facilities using automated mechanisms, organizations may use PIV cards, key cards, PINs, and biometrics.
+Acceptable forms of government photo identification include, for example, passports, Personal Identity Verification (PIV) cards, and drivers’ licenses.
+In the case of gaining access to facilities using automated mechanisms, organizations may use PIV cards, key cards, PINs, and biometrics.

-## Control assessment-objective

-two forms of identification are required from {{ insert: param, pe-02.02_odp }} for visitor access to the facility where the system resides.